Pixel-Pilot28/LED_Display/README.md

 If the correct team abbreviation is not found, the code uses ESPN's official team abbreviations to locate and display the correct icon automatically.

-## Customization

-- **Fonts**: The display text is rendered using two font sizes, 9pt for large text and 7pt for smaller details.
-These can be modified in the configuration file.
-- **Display Rotation**: You can control how fast the display rotates between different apps or even prioritize live games in the Sports App when multiple games are in progress.

 ## Building the display